rkq/docs/java_platform.md

 A PropertySource is a simple abstraction over any source of key-value pairs, and Spring’s StandardEnvironment is configured with two PropertySource objects — one representing the set of JVM system properties (a la System.getProperties()) and one representing the set of system environment variables (a la System.getenv()).
 The Environment object perform sasearch over a set of PropertySource objects.
 The search performed is hierarchical.
 By default, system properties have precedence over environment variables.
 Most importantly, the entire mechanism is configurable.
 Perhaps you have a custom source of properties that you’d like to integrate into this search.
 No problem — simply implement and instantiate your own PropertySource and add it to the set of PropertySources for the current Environment.
 The @PropertySource annotation provides a convenient and declarative mechanism for adding a PropertySource to Spring’s Environment.
+Any ${...} placeholders present in a @PropertySource resource location will be resolved against the set of property sources already registered against the environment.

 ##### Spring Expression Language